streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     ![](/images/offloaders/filesystem/FileSystem-2.png)

-7. Click **HTTP Address** to get more detailed information about DataNode.
+7. Click **HTTP Address** to get more detailed information about localhost:9866.

-    As can be seen from the image below, the size of **Capacity Used** is 4 KB, which is the initial value.
+    As can be seen below, the size of **Capacity Used** is 4 KB, which is the initial value.

     ![](/images/offloaders/filesystem/FileSystem-3.png)